Questions I Didn't See Coming

 I held Charlotte for a long time.
 The physical weight of her fear and anxiety was undeniable.
 As I held her, I found myself feeling ashamed that I hadn’t detected her concern about the Easter Bunny or Santa.

 Additionally, I felt happy that she was thinking of other people like her grandparents, yet simultaneously sad to discover this was eating away at her with each passing day of quarantine.
 I was impressed that she connected the coronavirus to economic failure, unemployment, and eventually hunger, but I was shocked by just how much she understood at the age of seven.

 The next morning I woke up with a sense of clarity and direction.
-My inner educator was fully channeled.
+My inner educator was fully channeled, as was my training in social emotional learning.
 As a result, I was ready to empower my children to take ownership of their emotions and the situation (to the degree that they could).

 I called the children to the table and asked them, “What are you feeling?”

-As they named their feeling, I asked them what they were “afraid of” or “scared of” or “annoyed” about.
-I recorded their responses on a piece of paper.
-Then for each feeling named, I asked, “What are you and we going to do to make you feel less afraid or sad, etc.?”
+Using SEL skills as they named their feelings, I asked them what they were “afraid of” or “scared of” or “annoyed” about.
+I created a chart and recorded their responses on a piece of paper.
+Then, for each feeling named, I asked, “What are you and we going to do to make you feel less afraid or sad, etc.?”

 We recorded the actions we would take on paper.